Combining Remote Sensing & Online GIS Technology is the Future of Risk Management in Agribusiness

 - uploading big raster data

-- using GIS tools such as creating polygons, lines and points and adding attribute data are helpful in improving the data visualisation process etc.
+- using GIS tools such as creating polygons, lines and points and adding attribute data are helpful in improving the data visualization process etc.

 - sharing and collaboration functionality

-5. With the help of cloud-based GIS, all the stakeholders can be easily involved in the process: owner, insurance manager, local authority for agriculture and others, without a need for special expertise in using software
+5. With the help of online GIS, all the stakeholders can be easily involved in the process: owner, insurance manager, the local authority for agriculture and others, without a need for specialized expertise in using software

-In abstract, using drones in agricultural risk management provides an easy and efficient way for generating up-to-date overview of the crop damage.
-In case of huge farming areas typical for North and South America, Australia and Eastern Europe, this technology can be used to improve crop monitoring in all phases.
+In the abstract, using drones in agricultural risk management provides an easy and efficient way of generating an up-to-date overview of the crop damage.
+In the case of huge farming areas typical for North and South America, Australia and Eastern Europe, this technology can be used to improve crop monitoring in all phases.

-Combination of drone mapping and cloud GIS technology is an excellent way to create ‘added value’ to the mapping data – both through GIS functionality (polygons, layers, attached data) and data sharing with collaboration, including different stakeholders in a real-time project.
-Cloud GIS can be a great decision-making tool, helping agricultural agencies and companies to improve their understanding of the data in a fast, accurate and efficient process.
+Combination of remote sensing and online GIS technology is an excellent way to create ‘added value’ to the mapping data – both through GIS functionality (polygons, layers, attached data) and data sharing.
+When you add the possibility of real-time communication and collaboration with different stakeholders and crews on the project, we can add that GIS is exceptional decision-making tool, helping agricultural agencies, agribusinesses and numerous companies to improve their understanding of the data.